e-mejia/winta-steakhouse/README.md

 # How's it made

-Tech used: HTML, CSS, React Router, ReactJS
+Tech used: HTML, CSS, React Router 6, ReactJS

 A landing page for a fictional steak restaurant built in React.